-The bidder is expected to be familiar and in compliance with all applicable Federal, State, and Local laws, Ordinances ordinances, Codescodes, Rules rules and Regulations regulations that in any manner affect the work or services to be performed or the goods to be provided, including, but not limited to, the Americans with Disabilities Act (ADA) and local environmental ordinances.
-Ignorance on the part of the bidder in no way relieves the bidder from the responsibility of compliance with all said applicable laws, ordinances, codes, rules and regulations.
+The bidder is expected to be familiar and in compliance with all applicable Federal, State, and Local laws, ordinances, codes, rules and regulations that in any manner affect the work or services to be performed or the goods to be provided.
+Ignorance on the part of the bidder in no way relieves the bidder from the responsibility of compliance with all applicable laws, ordinances, codes, rules and regulations.